 Got just a few days?
 Fly to Shanghai (shown), spend a few nights there, and then take a bullet train to stunning Suzhou, China's thousand-year-old jewelbox town.

-...is the cultural capital and business hub of the U.S., and (ans any New Yorker will tell you) possibly the world.
+New York is the cultural capital and business hub of the U.S., and (ask any New Yorker will tell you) possibly the world.
 This exuberant city's energy and local pride are contagious.

 By day, luxury travelers explore the city's only-in-New-York neighborhoods, its cultural beacons, and its legendary stores.
 Visitors' #1 rest station?
 Manhattan's backyard, Central Park.